GEUS-Glaciology-and-Climate/GC-Net-level-1-data-processing/README.md

 ### The standard GC-Net station consists of:
 * Air temperature measurements at 2 heights above the surface
-* Temperature and humidity measurements at 2 heights above the surface
+* Relative humidity measurements at 2 heights above the surface
 * Wind speed and direction measured at 2 heights above the surface
 * Sonic distance sounder measurements for 2 snow height and distance of instruments to surface
 * Incoming shortwave radiation measurement